TraderPilotTraderPilot

 NinjaTrader gives you the tools — ATM, stops, orders — but the discipline of using them on every trade still depends on you.
 And at the worst moment of the day, human discipline fails.

-TraderPilot Pro is an add-on for NinjaTrader 8 that closes that gap.
-It applies dynamic TGT, STP and breakeven management, adds a daily loss limit with lockout, contract controls and scheduled execution — all from the interface, without writing NinjaScript.
+TraderPilot Pro is an add-on for NinjaTrader 8 that closes the gap.
+It applies dynamic TGT, STP and breakeven management, adds a daily loss limit with lockout, contract controls and scheduled execution — all from the UI, without writing NinjaScript.
 The risk plan stops being an intention and becomes a rule the platform enforces.

 — Questions